Authors: Tain-Tsair Hsu(許添財), Shin-Hsien Chen(陳世憲)

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 6.
-Number of the initial acceptance of unemployment benefits (inverted) and the annual growth rate and cyclical trend January 2020 to January 2025
+Number of the initial acceptance of unemployment benefits (inverted) and the annual growth rate and cyclical trend January 2020 to October 2025

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 7.
-Annual changes and cyclical trends in the net entry rate of Employees in the Commercial Service Industry, January 2020 to December 2024
+Annual changes and cyclical trends in the net entry rate of Employees in the Commercial Service Industry, January 2020 to September 2025

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 8.
-The annual growth rate and circular trend of the Stock Price Index of the commercial service industry, January 2020 to January 2025
+The annual growth rate and circular trend of the Stock Price Index of the commercial service industry, January 2020 to October 2025

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan